geodeepak/Seismolive/What's-New-in-ObsPy-1.3.md

 ### Farewell Python2

-ObsPy `1.2.x` were the versions to support both Python 2 and 3.
+ObsPy `1.2.x` were the last versions to support both Python 2 and 3.
 Starting with version `1.3.0` all releases are Python 3 only.

 ---